 - Framing houses

 - Chair rails

 Finishing Nails Guns

 It’s only appropriate that we complete our list with the finishing nail gun.
 These can be interchangeable with a brad gun, though finishing nail guns boast a stronger hold.
 As such, this is a good option for projects such as cabinetry and furniture-making.
 Though you can use it for projects such as baseboards and molding, finishing guns are more likely to cause thinner wood to split.
 As such, it may not be your best choice for installing trim.

 With such a large variety of different options, even knowing the differences between them can make it difficult to choose the proper gun for your needs.
 If you work exclusively on projects such as siding or roof installation, the choice may be obvious.
 However, many of these different types of guns can seem interchangeable, but the slight differences make a large impact for anyone who cares about the fine details in their projects.
 But is it necessary to have them all?

 Quality counts when it comes to nails guns, meaning that a thoughtful purchase is necessary.
 As such, the cost of the guns and nails in conjunction with them can become pricy.
 So, which should you choose?
 The line of work you do is important when making this consideration.
 If you are in a position in which you frequently use these guns, they will have an impact on your quality of work.
 As such, you should arm yourself with a few trusty options.
 We believe that having a few different varieties to start can suffice, and these are our top three picks for your starter kit:

-- A staple gun: The versatility this allows, as well as the varying strengths of staples you can choose makes this an ideal starter tool.
+- A staple gun: The versatility this allows, as well as the varying strengths of staples you can choose, makes a pneumatic staple gun an ideal starter tool.